Career Paths

 Breaking down the STEM gender gap

 In 2021, only 41% of scientists in the UK and EEA were women.
-Their absences is particularly notable in manufacturing and air transport.
-Now consider this: In europe, not a single sector sees women overrepresented as scientists or engineers.
+Their absence is particularly notable in manufacturing and air transportation.
+Now consider this: In Europe, not a single sector sees women overrepresented as scientists or engineers.

 If that makes for tough reading, it gets worse.
-AAUW reports a 16% gender pay gap in technology.
+The American Association of University Women (AAUW) reports a 16% gender pay gap in technology.
 What’s more, this will take time to correct as there are still fewer female STEM graduates, meaning they’ll be taking junior positions.
-So, even as we correct representation, the pay gap won’t solved for a while
+So, even as we correct representation, the pay gap wouldn’t be affected until these graduates are well into their careers—which is still only one of many factors contributing to the pay gap.

 Why is there a gender gap in STEM?

-The gender gap in STEM has its root in two key factors.
+With a complex web of factors contributing to the gender gap in STEM, there are two broad topics which we can deconstruct and to which we can offer some solutions.
 Firstly, gender stereotypes in STEM discourage women from studying those fields.
 Secondly, STEM suffers from a “leaky pipeline”, whereby women feel obliged to leave the workforce during motherhood.

 How to close the gender gap in STEM and support women in tech

 Closing the gender gap in STEM has real benefits.
 EU research projects that by 2050, better gender balance in STEM could increase GDP per capita by 3%—almost €820 billion—and create 1.2 million jobs.
 But how do we get there?
-By addressing the lack of female role models and establishing policies to retain women in STEM careers.
+The answer lies in addressing the lack of female role models while establishing policies to retain women in STEM careers.

 The problem we’re facing here is systemic.
 Girls need confidence in STEM subjects from a young age.
 Parents must understand that positive reinforcement for studies in math and science are paramount.
-This will dispell the male aura surrounding topics by ensuring girls feel their math skills can be developed over time.
-It also means identifying women (particulary those of color) who have can inspire daughters to pursue a career in STEM.
+It also means identifying women (particularly those of color) who can inspire daughters to pursue a career in STEM.
 Schools can also recognize biases in teaching and ensure they give proper encouragement to take math and science classes.

 Figures in higher education can also do their part to support women in tech.